kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 There are several rules you must follow when defining a dictionary:

 - All list of words in dictionary must be written in lowercase.
 It can detect if the input words is in uppercase, but when defining the dictionary it need to be written all in lowercase.
-- Write the dictionary key in `camelCase` or `snake_case`. *Do not insert symbols other than underscore `_` as the dictionary key*.
+- Dictionary key should only contains alphanumeric character and written in `camelCase` or `snake_case` format.
 You can put any symbols in the list of words, but do not put on the dictionary key.
-For example:

 Below is an example of entity with type dictionary.
 In this case, we create a bot for 'pizza delivery' in which the NL need to discover 'type of pizza' from user's input.